-The Multiplet with high resolution) button has the same intention as Multiplet with high resolution) button has the same intention as Multiplet with high resolution (for example, peaks received on extra-pure Germanium spectrometers, etc.).
+The (Multiplet with high resolution) button has the same intention as however, it is more fit for describing peaks with high resolution (for example, peaks received on extra-pure Germanium spectrometers, etc.).
 The function describing each peak has two parts - the Gaussian part and the so-called left exponential edge.
 The distance in channels from the centroid to the left, where the exponential part starts is the 'Left edge' (see Fig.25).

-For a better adjustment, by pressing M again, you can improve adjustment of the describing curve to experimental values.
+For a better adjustment, by pressing dagain, you can improve adjustment of the describing curve to experimental values.